Poop pills plus immunotherapy: new hope for Hard-to-Treat colorectal cancer?

 Summary

-This study tests whether giving a fecal microbiota transplant (healthy bacteria from stool) along with re-starting immunotherapy (pembrolizumab or nivolumab) can help shrink tumors in people with advanced colorectal cancer that did not respond to immunotherapy alone.
-The trial includes 15 adults with mismatch repair-deficient (dMMR) metastatic colorectal or small intestinal cancer.
-The goal is to see if changing the gut bacteria can make the immune therapy work better.
+This study tests whether a fecal microbiota transplant (transferring healthy bacteria from stool) can help the immune system respond to anti-PD-1 drugs like pembrolizumab or nivolumab in people with advanced colorectal cancer who previously did not respond to these immunotherapies.
+About 15 adults with metastatic mismatch repair-deficient colorectal or small intestinal cancer will receive the transplant along with re-introduced immunotherapy.
+The goal is to see if this combination can shrink tumors and control the disease.

 Disclaimer Read more